Libensemble/libensemble/docs/platforms/spock_crusher.rst

 Each Spock compute node consists of one 64-core AMD EPYC “Rome” CPU  and four AMD MI100 GPUs.

-Each compute node contains a 64-core AMD EPYC and 4 AMD MI250X GPUs (8 Graphics Compute Dies).
+Each Crusher compute node contains a 64-core AMD EPYC and 4 AMD MI250X GPUs (8 Graphics Compute Dies).

 These systems use the SLURM scheduler to submit jobs from login nodes to run on the compute nodes.